Clad3815/ai-function-helper/README.md

   - `maxRetries` (optional): The maximum number of retries for the AI model.
 Default is `0`.
   - `stream` (optional): If true, the AI model will stream the response.
 Default is `false`.
   - `streamCallback` (optional): A callback function to be called when the AI model streams the response.
 Default is `null`.
+  - `minifyJSON` (optional): If true, the JSON output got from the AI model will be minified which will reduce the token size of the output.
+Default is `false`.
+  - `openaiInstance` (optional): The OpenAI instance to use.
+Default is `null`.
+If null, the `aiFunction` will use the instance created with `createAiFunctionInstance` or `getOpenAI`.

 ### stream